ForAllSecure/cansecwest22/testme-libfuzzer.md

 ## Step 2.
 Fuzz with libFuzzer!

-Starting a libFuzzer target is really easy, just run the binary!
+Starting a libFuzzer target is really easy, just run the binary:

-Run `afl-fuzz`:

 ```
 ./testme